Honors & Awards

 John G. Sprankling Faculty Scholarship Award

-The John G. Sprankling Faculty Scholarship Award was established in appreciation of Professor Sprankling's dedicated service to Pacific McGeorge as Interim Dean and Associate Dean for Academic Affairs from 2000 to 2005 and his steadfast commitment and contribution to legal scholarship.
-The John G. Sprankling Faculty Scholarship Award is conferred upon the tenured or tenure-track member of the Pacific McGeorge faculty who has made a significant contribution to legal scholarship in published work, or works, during one academic year.
+The John G. Sprankling Faculty Scholarship Award was established in appreciation of Professor Sprankling's dedicated service to McGeorge as Interim Dean and Associate Dean for Academic Affairs from 2000 to 2005 and his steadfast commitment and contribution to legal scholarship.
+The John G. Sprankling Faculty Scholarship Award is conferred upon the tenured or tenure-track member of the McGeorge faculty who has made a significant contribution to legal scholarship in published work, or works, during one academic year.

 - 2013 — Kojo Yelpaala